 But are they good?
 Really, that’s the most important thing.
 There’s no point to eating a cookie if it doesn’t taste good.

-My whole family and I really love the flavor of these cookies.
+And these cookies definitely taste good!
 The whole wheat gives them sort of a graham cracker taste, and the butter and brown sugar give them a rich caramel-y flavor.

 How to make whole wheat chocolate chip cookies

 Step 1: Begin by placing the butter and sugars in a mixing bowl.
 Unlike most recipes, this recipe begins with cold butter.

 Step 2: Beat the butter and sugars together until combined.